 The speed of the Cuda prototype is controlled by a handheld remote, but otherwise leaves the hands free, and direction is altered by moving the body.
 It's been tested in swimming pools and open water, and O'Brien now aims to take the Cuda into production during Q2 2019.

-You can see O'Brien putting the Cuda together and taking to the swimming pool in the video below.
+You can see O'Brien taking to the swimming pool in the video below.

 Want a cleaner, faster loading and ad free reading experience?